cramis1/Marclock-with-CGM-weather/README.md

 **If you do not know how to load from the developer menu, please look for this app in the fitbit clock face gallery as "Marclock CGM & Weather".
 Or click on this link from your phone: [Marclock CGM & Weather](https://gam.fitbit.com/gallery/clock/9eacf714-5b23-40c8-9621-ded74bd9edf9)**

 # Instructions

 - You must have your blood sugars accessible through a URL.
 (Examples include [xDrip+](https://github.com/jamorham/xDrip-plus), [Nightscout](http://www.nightscout.info/wiki/welcome/set-up-nightscout-using-heroku), [Spike](https://spike-app.com/) )
+  - If you are using **xDrip**
+    - Navigate to `Settings` -> `Inter-App settings` -> `xDrip Web Service` -> `ON`
+  - If you are using **Spike**
+    - Activate internal server in `Settings` -> `integration` -> `internal HTTP server` -> `ON` click back to confirm the changes.
+  - If you are using **NightScout** you can follow [these steps](http://www.nightscout.info/wiki/welcome/set-up-nightscout-using-   heroku).
+    - You will then have a URL address that looks like **https://YOURADDRESS.herokuapp.com**

 - Starting on your phone, navigate to the [latest version of Marclock](https://gam.fitbit.com/gallery/clock/9eacf714-5b23-40c8-9621-ded74bd9edf9) and click the **Select** button.
 Then click **install**.
 - After the installation has finished open the **Fitbit** app and navigate to **clock faces** then click the **green gear** to access **Marclock's settings**.
 - Once in settings:
-  - If you are using **xDrip**
-    - Navigate to `Settings` -> `Inter-App settings` -> `xDrip Web Service` -> `ON`
-    - (Optional) Point the watch face to the following URL (API Endpoint): `http://127.0.0.1:17580/sgv.json`
-    - (Optional) Point the settings API URL to: `http://127.0.0.1:17580/status.json`
-  - If you are using **Spike**
-    - Activate internal server in `Settings` -> `integration` -> `internal HTTP server` -> `ON` click back to confirm the changes.
-    - Point the watch face to the following URL (API Endpoint): `http://127.0.0.1:1979/sgv.json`
-    - Point the settings API URL to: `http://127.0.0.1:1979/api/v1/status.json`
+  - Select your Data Source: either **xDrip** ,  **spike** , or **nightscout**
-  - If you are using **NightScout** you can follow [these steps](http://www.nightscout.info/wiki/welcome/set-up-nightscout-using-heroku) and then find the JSON endpoints [here](https://github.com/nightscout/cgm-remote-monitor/wiki/API-v1.0.0-beta-Endpoints) - replace "cgmtest" with your personal URL.
+    - If you are using **nightscout** - you **must** enter your nightscout address.
+The address you enter should be something like **https://YOURADDRESS.herokuapp.com** , where 'YOURADDRESS' is replace with your personal site address. **DO NOT include anything after '.com' **
-    - For example, if using Heroku, your Data API URL should look like: 'https://cgmtest.herokuapp.com/api/v1/entries/sgv.json'  - replace "cgmtest" with your personal URL.
-    - For example, if using Heroku, your Settings API URL should look like: 'https://cgmtest.herokuapp.com/api/v1/status.json' - replace "cgmtest" with your personal URL.
+   - Select whether you would like to manually set the BG settings or have the watchface use the setting from xdrip/spike/nightscout
+   - Select whether you would like to have the watch not provide alerts if you are not wearing the watch.
+   - Select how many minutes you would like to have the watch snooze an alert, when you select snooze for an alert.
+Note that **Snooze** is for how many minuites you set, while **Mute** is for 4 hours.
+   - Select whether you would like to have the watchface turn off any current Snooze or Mute timers if your BG goes back in range.
+   - Select whether you would like to disable all alerts (except very low)
+   - Select your desired weather unit
+   - **OPTIONAL** Input your own openweather API key

 # Features
 This clock face supports Blood Glucose (CGM - continuous glucose monitoring) data from XDrip+, Spike, or Nightscout.